How To Release an IRS Tax Levy

 8. File Bankruptcy

 If you file bankruptcy, the courts issue a stay, and that stops the levy.
-However, most tax debt cannot get discharged in bankruptcy, and the IRS can start collection activity at the end of the process.
+However, most tax liability cannot get discharged in bankruptcy, and the IRS can start collection activity at the end of the process.

 How to Stop the Levy When You Don’t Agree With It